viggnah/wso2-apim-monetization-docker/README.md

 * *Password:* `changeme`

 **Test**
-* Go to the devportal and make some API calls
+* Go to the devportal (make sure you are signed in) and make some API calls
 * The Kibana dashboard will automatically pick it up
 * Go to your terminal and run
 ```bash